ShakaibKhan/byteclub-questions/question4.md

 ## Description

 The Hamming distance is the number of bits that differ in corresponding bits between two integers.
-Given two integers <code>x</code> and <code>y</code> return their Hamming distance.
+Given two integers `x` and `y` return their Hamming distance.

 ## Test Cases